~About Eric Chaet

 We don’t just want to be clever among ourselves, do we?

-Unable to provide better for myself & what I’m doing, I try to learn how & to maintain a house & the equipment within it faster than they disintegrate, & to get along better, rather than worse, with my wife & neighbors, who are, in many ways, wonderful people (& other species, too), but in many other ways, obstructive & refractory.
+Unable to provide better for myself & what I’m doing, I try to learn how & to maintain a house & the equipment within it faster than they disintegrate, & to get along better, rather than worse, with my wife & neighbors (human & other species, too), who are, in many ways, wonderful creatures, but in many other ways, obstructive & refractory.
 They find me refractory, too, often.

 People I Met Hitchhiking On USA Highways: a few so-called poems, but mostly prose narrative, 2001, Turnaround Artist Productions, De Pere, Wisconsin, U.S.A.
 If you send me $25 (U.S.) or the approximate equivalent in foreign currency, I will send you a copy via U.S. mail.
 (Outside North America, please add $10.)